 About Lost Heritage

 However, hundreds of houses, both the grand and small, have been lost.
 Until the 1970s, the greatest danger was that there were few legal limits as to what the owners did with their properties.
-Houses which had been passed down through many years, and the associated family collections, could be lost within a generation.
+Houses which had been passed down through many years, and the associated family collections, could be lost within a decade.

 Lost Heritage is a personal project which aims to create an authoratitive and comprehensive list of the many significant English country houses which have been demolished or severely reduced.